 © Grégoire Romefort

-During her research, some questions have emerged: What traces remain in the memory of the people who created a show a long time ago or in the memory of those who, through their work, enable it to survive today?
-What does transmission involve?
+What traces remain in the memory of those who performed a work long ago, or in those who, through their work, ensure its continued existence today?
+What does transmission entail?
 What does it mean to be a dancer?
-What are the place and role of dancers in the History of Dance?
+What are the place and role of dancers in the history of dance?
+What impact does a politically engaged work leave in the memory of its audience?
 How does a dance piece evolve within its own history?
-And within History?
-What is the impact of a politically engaged work in the memory of an audience?
+And within History itself?

 <